 According to §9 of the Foreign Posting of Employees Act, the Swedish Work Environment Authority must provide information on work and employment conditions that could be applicable during a posting in Sweden.
 How should this be interpreted?

 See the question "What does it mean that the Swedish Work Environment Authority is a liaison office as regards posting?" above.

 “Authorised representative” means that the person has the authority to enter into agreements on behalf of their company – for example, signing collective agreements.
 The definition is comparable to an authorised signatory in Sweden, but it can vary between different states.
 The idea is to name a person who can sign collective agreements, for example.
 There is no requirement that the person must be in Sweden.

 Where can I find regulations on the minimum wage in Sweden?

-In Sweden, there are no regulations on the minimum wage in the laws, but in collective agreements instead.
-The parties to the agreement are responsible for observing them, and this also applies in issues around wages.
+Sweden does not have regulations on minimum wages in any law, this is regulated in collective agreements instead.
+The parties to the agreements are responsible for observing them, this also applies with issues concerning wages.

 Our Customer service refers such questions to the unions in Sweden, who handle the collective agreements where these regulations can be found.

 Telephone +46 (0)8 796 25 00